kubernetes/kubernetes/docs/glossary.md

 for easy scaling of replicated systems, and handles restarting of a Pod when the machine it is on reboots or otherwise fails.

 **Resource**
 : CPU, memory, and other things that a pod can request.
-See [resources](resources.md).
+See [compute resources](compute_resources.md).

 **Secret**
 : An object containing sensitive information, such as authentication tokens, which can be made available to containers upon request.
 See [secrets](secrets.md).